derykmakgill/511/_posts/2020-01-17-btc-price-cap.md

 author: Deryk Makgill
 summary: BTC likely has an entirely artifical cap on its price potential.
 Thanks Core!
 image: /blockstream.jpeg
+subtitle: Everyone is wrong when they say BTC will continue rising in price.
+Demand is limited by the block size.
+This post shows why.
 ---

 I rocked the boat a bit when I [tweeted](https://twitter.com/derykmakgill/status/1217636530342318083) that BTC likely has price ceiling because demand is kept artifically low by its block size.